 …are all part of a great local SEO strategy.

-We’ll dive deeper into the signals that impact local rankings in a later section.
+I’ll dive deeper into the signals that impact local rankings in a later section.
 For now, let’s look at why local SEO matters.

 Why Local SEO is Important

 Let’s say you’re in the mood for some pizza.

 In 2020, you probably wouldn’t pull out a Yellow Pages Book to find a local pizzeria.

 You’d go to your phone or laptop and use a search engine to find a local listing — forget about flipping through a heavy book or browsing alphabetically.

 90% of consumers use the internet to find local businesses: